Home » Resources and Lesson Ideas » Books for Struggling Readers 1 – most able strugglers

 So here's the first in a series of posts about a few books I've loved working with over the years - starting at the highest ability and working down.
 Keep in mind that every single one of these books has been read by young people who come to TRT because of their literacy issues.

 I read this first with a young man who was well out of the education system and considered himself to be a non-reader.
 He wasn't, of course, or I wouldn't have started here.
-I've since read this with others though I have sometimes retyped the stories for print size and to remove a few racial terms that I would consider to be totally unacceptable today - though the elderly author was simply using the language of his time.

 This story, "Shackled, Starved and Chained" has been a treat to read with young offenders.
 They can relate to the restrictions of imprisonment and have very clear opinions about things like shackles, rock breaking and 12 year olds incarcerated with adults.
 The story itself isn't just a litany of facts but the account of a heroic prisoner who exposes a crooked governor at great risk to himself and his liberty.
 I've had some superb conversations about the purpose of a criminal justice system with boys who have been written off by the education system.